Convergence Rate Analysis of LION: Experiments

 and compute the \textit{full} gradient $\nabla f(\btheta)$, to obtain a complete view on dataset $S$ and a noiseless measurement over the gradient norm ratio $r$.
-This is achieved by intertwined epochs, in which the training epoch performs a typical stochastic training loop with the model parameters updated, and the logging epoch accumulates the loss and gradient information across data batches over the entire dataset while keeping the parameters frozen.
-After each logging epoch, we evaluate the model performance by measuring the Top-1 image classification accuracy on the test split, which are inherently provided with these datasets.
+This is achieved by interleaving training and logging epochs.
+The training epoch performs a typical stochastic training loop with the model parameters updated.
+During the logging epoch, since the gradient of \eqref{fullview} is linear over samples, we accumulate loss and gradient information across batches over the entire dataset while keeping the parameters frozen.
+After each logging epoch, we evaluate model performance by measuring the Top-1 image classification accuracy on the official test split.

 Figure \ref{fig:cifar100} presents the results of the ResNet18 \cite{he2016deep}, ResNet50 \cite{he2016deep}, and ViT-S \cite{dosovitskiy2020image} models on the CIFAR-100 \cite{krizhevsky2009learning} dataset, demonstrating that the LION optimizer consistently outperforms SGD by achieving lower losses and higher accuracies across all evaluated tasks.
 Moreover, an examination of panels (b), (d), and (f) indicates that the gradient norm ratio for LION closely correlates with the square root of the problem dimension, i.e., $r=\Theta(\sqrt{d})$.
 This behavior underscores LION's effective scalability and superior performance in complex optimization scenarios.